- Soak in the natural hot springs of Arenal Volcano National Park

 In between your arrival at Monteverde and the night hike, you'll no doubt want to enjoy a nice dinner.
 Head to nearby Santa Elena, a charming town with a heavy Quaker influence that's known for excellent coffee and cheese.
 Here are a few restaurant suggestions that can be found here:

 - Orchid Coffee serves a menu of smoothies, salads, and sandwiches.
 Sweet-toothed visitors will appreciate the café's extensive hot chocolate menu made with authentic Costa Rican cacao and mixed with unique ingredients like cardamom and orange.

 - El Jardin Bar & Restaurant wins visitors over with its tree-top setting, friendly service, and fresh homemade bread served alongside every meal.

-Day 8: Aerial Fun in the Cloud Forest
+Day 8: Zipline Fun in the Cloud Forest

 Day 9: Birdwatching in Monteverde

 Set out early this morning for the Monteverde Cloud Forest Reserve, one of the most popular protected areas in the entire country.
 You'll be able to take part in the reserve's adrenaline-pumping activities later—right now, it's time for some birding.
 With a knowledgeable guide, you may spot the resplendent quetzal, highland tinamou, Chiriqui quail-dove, black-breasted wood quail, grey-throated leaftosser, and some 30 species of hummingbirds.

 After your birding excursion, it's time for adventure.
 Strap on a harness and fly over the treetops on an exhilarating zipline tour.
 This is the best vantage point from which to experience Monteverde's famed cloud forest.
 Afterward, return to your hotel and spend the rest of the day as you see fit.